AmyIvan/RepE/README.md

 I have put the operating environment in the requirement.txt file.
 Please check the versions of each package yourself; please note that the repe package can be edited and installed.

+This model can be run on a GeForce RTX 3090.

 ymai@stu.suda.edu.cn

 #